What Is Religious Discrimination?

-During an interview with a potential employee, if you ask any questions that cause him or her to discuss religious beliefs you may have committed religious discrimination.
+During an interview with a potential employee, asking any questions that cause them to discuss religious beliefs may be considered religious discrimination.

-If you ask any questions that make your prospect admit the need for religious accommodation after hire, you may have discriminated against the prospective employee.
+Also, if you ask any questions that force your prospect to admit the need for religious accommodation after hire, you may have discriminated against the prospective employee.

-(It is lawful to tell the candidate the required working hours of the position and ask whether the candidate is able to work the required hours of the position.)
+It is lawful, however, to tell the candidate the required working hours of the position and ask whether the candidate is able to work the required hours.

 Accommodation for Religious Practices

-The Act also requires employers to reasonably accommodate the religious practices of an employee or prospective employee.
+In addition to prohibiting discrimination, the Act also requires employers to reasonably accommodate the religious practices of an employee.

-- flexible schedules so employees can attend religious-related events,
+- Flexible schedules so employees can attend religious events

-- unpaid time or PTO for religious observances,
+- Unpaid time or paid time off for religious observances,

-- the right for employees to wear religion-required headgear regardless of the employer's work dress code,
+- The right for employees to wear religion-required head coverings regardless of the employer's work dress code

-- an interview schedule that accommodates religious practices.
+- For prospective hires, an interview schedule that accommodates religious practices.